Unmanned aerial vehicle: Russo-Ukrainian war

 The Russian invasion of Ukraine in 2022 was widely described as the first full-scale war featuring the large-scale use of commercial and consumer-grade UAVs in military settings, particularly quadcopters and first-person view (FPV) drones, modified with sensors and explosives for various missions and tactical usage.
-The cheap and widely available consumer drone and small UAVs have dramatically shifted modern warfare and given rise to new offensive and defensive strategies.
+The consumer and small UAVs have significantly influenced modern warfare, particularly due to their accessibility and cost and contributed to the development of new offensive and defensive strategies.

 Both Ukraine and Russia used small consumer drones extensively during the war, which served as a tactical surveillance, strike, and propaganda tools.
 Consumer drones were sourced by governments, hobbyists, international donations to Ukraine and Russia to support each side on the battlefield, and were often flown by drone hobbyists recruited by the armed forces.
-Consumer drones' affordability, high performance, and reliability contributed to their popularity.
+Consumer drones' affordability, technical capabilities, and reliability contributed to their widespread adoption.
 They were also preferred for their commercial availability.
 Companies attempted to restrict military usage of consumer product, but effect was limited, as donors and buyers could ship the drones across the border via intermediates and modified their software to circumnavigate the restrictions.
 In Ukraine, small commercial UAVs and FPV drones had become an ubiquitous and critical part of the war.